 Parameter shows the current allocation of the serial interfaces.
 Configuration may be overwritten by the GPIO configuration done by the AT^SCFG parameters "GPIO/mode/...".

-"0"(D) AT commands are usable on ASC0 and USB0; BB-Trace is available on USB1.
+"0"(D) AT commands are usable on ASC0 and USB[0345].
+USB1 and USB2 are are reserved for tracing by Gemalto M2M GmbH.
+USB6 is unavailable.